Saturday, July 11

 Performers

 Renée Fleming is internationally celebrated for her vocal and dramatic artistry, as well as her dedicated advocacy for the impacts of the creative arts in health.
-Honored with five GRAMMY® awards and the US National Medal of Arts, she is also a Goodwill Ambassador for Arts and Health for the World Health Organization.
+Honored with five Grammy® awards and the US National Medal of Arts, she is also a Goodwill Ambassador for Arts and Health for the World Health Organization.

 Dear to Us, the debut album by New York violinists Hina and Fiona, is the sound of sibling revelry.
 Born in New York, these gifted sisters have already achieved remarkable milestones individually: Hina recently won first prize at the 2023 Elmar Oliveira International Violin Competition, while Fiona debuted with the New York Philharmonic at 16, and respectively embark on illustrious solo careers.
 Together, their playing reveals a profound connection shaped by lifelong collaboration, honest artistic dialogue, and complementary interpretations.